 REQUIRED SUPPORT COURSE (3 S.H.)

-CSC 2080 Computer Science I 3 s.h.
+CSC 2080 Computer Science I

 Mathematics courses taken more than seven years previously may need to be repeated, at the discretion of the program director.
 (This policy is general across all Science and Mathematics programs.)